Best Restaurants in Boston

 Island Creek Oyster Bar

-Four years ago, Duxbury’s Island Creek Oysters, restaurateur Garrett Harker, and Lineage chef Jeremy Sewall collaborated to create this stunning reflection of coastal New England—one that swiftly became an anchor of the dining scene.
+In 2010, Duxbury’s Island Creek Oysters, restaurateur Garrett Harker, chef Jeremy Sewall, and oyster farmer Skip Bennett collaborated to create this stunning reflection of coastal New England—one that swiftly became an anchor of the dining scene.
 Tuck into elegant dishes like lobster-roe noodles with shreds of braised short rib in the dining room, or soak up the energy of the lounge, where you’ll have a front-row seat to both the shucking action and the production of the cocktails, perfectly designed to quench all fried-oyster-slider-induced thirst.

 500 Commonwealth Ave., Boston, 617-532-5300, islandcreekoysterbar.com.